bueltge/debug-objects/readme.txt

 * change init for all class to use the plugin also on PHP smaller 5.3

 = 2.0.1 =
-* Add Memory informations, Load Time, included Files
+* Add Memory information, Load Time, included Files
 * Change query output with small changes; view queries bigger 0.5 and 1.0 ms in other color for fast identification
 * Add fix on warp to include unknown functions for PHP smaller 5.3 (hope)
 * Further complement the phpdoc